-Our Favorite Zion Lodgings:
+Favorite Zion lodgings:

 View other lodging and campgrounds here.

-Bonus: Hang out until the stars come out.
-Just make sure you find out what time the shuttle stops running if you're there April – October.
+Hang out until the stars come out.
+Just make sure you know when the shuttle stops running if you're there April – October.
 Most trailhead parking lots in Zion Canyon have foot trails that lead you right up to the river banks.

-The Middle Pools give you a great view of Zion Canyon and the reflections of towering sandstone cliffs in the pools will demand you pull your camera out--go ahead, try to resist!
+The Middle Pools give you a great view of Zion Canyon, and the reflections of towering sandstone cliffs in the pools will demand you pull your camera out.
+Go ahead, try to resist!
 And what kid/parent/grandparent wouldn't get a kick out of climbing some sandstone stairs to get there?
 This hike wins.
 Every time.

-This wide trail is good for a mosey further up the canyon and a walk in the river in case summer temperatures are oppressing you and making the entire group grumpy beyond reasonable conversations.
+This wide trail is good for a mosey further up the canyon and a walk in the river, in case summer temperatures are oppressing you and making the entire group grumpy beyond reasonable conversations.
 Summer temps can make any sane person a wee bit crazy.
 But that's what cool canyon hikes are for, right?

 Our favorite fancy(ish) restaurants in Springdale include:

 Rent bikes near the Visitor Center and get right onto the Pa'rus Trail.
 It's paved and wide and meanders with the Virgin River.
-If some in your group aren't interested in riding bikes they can stroll along the path, and the kiddos can zoom as they please.
+If some in your group aren't interested in riding bikes, they can stroll along the path, and the kiddos can zoom as they please.
 You'll get a great view of The Watchman, and plant identification and birdwatching are pleasant activities on this trail.